needle-tail/needletails-website/README.md

 ## Getting Started

 To get started, simply navigate through our website to explore the available resources and connect with experts.
-Whether you are looking to contribute to an open-source project or need assistance with a closed-source application, NeedleTail is here to help!
+Whether you are looking to contribute to an open-source project or need assistance with a closed-source application, NeedleTails is here to help!

 ## Contributing